Doctor's alcohol tip that 'could save your life' goes viral on TikTok

 - Sit down when drinking, since doing it while standing tends to make people drink faster.

 And of course, don’t be afraid to get another ride home.
-This New Year’s Eve (and beyond), feel free to kick back and have fun.
+For New Year’s Eve (and beyond), feel free to kick back and have fun.
 But let’s look out for one another by doing it safely.

 This article originally appeared on 12.31.22